cyverse-archive/DiscoveryEnvironmentBackend/services/metadactyl-clj/doc/install.md

 ## Primary Configuration

-metadactyl-clj gets most of its configuration settings from Apache Zookeeper.
+metadactyl-clj gets its configuration settings from a configuration file.
+The path to the configuration file is given with the --config command-line setting.
-These configuration setting are uploaded to Zookeeper using Clavin, a command- line tool maintained by iPlant that allows configuration properties and access control lists to easily be uploaded to Zookeeper.
-Please see the Clavin documentation for information about how to upload configuration settings.

 Here's an example configuration file:

 ```properties